mohdabdulrahman297/Fyle/README.md

 ## How to Add Your GitHub Token

-Get a GitHub Personal Access Token here.
+Get a GitHub Personal Access Token

 Copy the token.

 Open the index.js file.

-Replace the value of GITHUB_TOKEN with your token. javascript
+Replace the value of GITHUB_TOKEN with your token.
-Copy code

 const GITHUB_TOKEN = 'your-github-token';

 ## Styling